Infighting in Los Zetas: San Fernando massacres

 72 immigrants were traveling from Central and South America when a convoy of Zetas abducted them in San Fernando, Tamaulipas on 24 August 2010.
 They were taken to a ranch, where one by one, the 72 immigrants were executed against a wall.
 One victim who survived by faking his death, traveled several miles until reaching a military checkpoint where he asked for help.
 The Mexican military arrived hours later and discovered the massacre.

 In mid-2011, Mexican authorities reported several bus hijackings and mass abductions in San Fernando.
 According to the reports, members of Los Zetas had been hijacking buses near San Fernando and taking people by force, often in large numbers.
 Mexican authorities then discovered that the victims were buried in mass graves; after several excavations, 193 bodies were exhumed.

 The Mexican government blamed Martín Omar Estrada Luna (a.k.a.
 El Kilo), the regional leader of Los Zetas in San Fernando, for the massacres.
 The man, who reportedly worked for Morales, was urged to keep a low body count in San Fernando in efforts to prevent the Mexican Armed Forces from disrupting their operations.
 Luna did not follow the warnings and was reportedly turned in to the authorities by other members.
-His failure to listen to his superiors illustrated that Los Zetas was a "fragmented group", where local leaders were taking their own decisions without listening to their bosses.
+His failure to listen to his superiors illustrated that Los Zetas was a "fragmented group", where local leaders were making their own decisions without listening to their bosses.

 Monterrey casino attack

-On the afternoon of 25 August 2011, eight members of Los Zetas entered a casino in Monterrey, Nuevo León and poured gasoline on the entrance, carpets and slot machines.
+On the afternoon of 25 August 2011, eight members of Los Zetas entered a casino in Monterrey, Nuevo León, and poured gasoline on the entrance, carpets and slot machines.
 In less than two minutes, the assailants fled the scene and the casino was consumed.
 52 were killed; the victims, mostly women, were well-to-do civilians caught by the casino owner's refusal to pay for protection.
 The alleged mastermind was a low-level member who was seeking refuge far from Monterrey, suggesting that the chain of command in Los Zetas was fragmenting.
 It is still unclear to what degree Lazcano and Treviño Morales were involved in the "deadliest single attack of the Calderón presidency," but the attention the attack brought to Los Zetas was clearly unwelcome.

 InSight Crime suggests that violence by Los Zetas is controlled at regional levels, suggesting that the top leaders have less control at a local level.

 Cadereyta Jiménez massacre

 On the outskirts of Cadereyta Jiménez, Nuevo León on 13 May 2012, authorities discovered 49 decapitated bodies dumped on a highway.
-Official reports alleged that a local cell of Los Zetas had tortured, mutilated and decapitated their victims to send a message to their rivals.
-Morales however, had ordered the henchmen and the local boss of the Zeta cell to toss the bodies in the town's square and not outside the city limits, which supports the hypothesis that members in Los Zetas were disobeying their superiors.
+Official reports alleged that a local cell of Los Zetas had tortured, mutilated, and decapitated their victims to send a message to their rivals.
+Morales, however, had ordered the regional boss of the Zeta cell and his henchmen to leave the bodies in the town's square and not outside the city limits; this defiance further supports the hypothesis that underbosses in Los Zetas were disobeying their superiors.